KnpLabs/KnpTimeBundle/README.md

 {{ time_diff(someDateTimeVariable) }}
 ```

-### Note:

-If you are using a different language code than two letters (en_US for example) then
-should copy the TimeBundle's language files and rename the middle part according to your language:

-    from:
-    MyProject/vendor/bundles/Knp/Bundle/TimeBundle/Resources/translations/time.en.xliff
-    MyProject/vendor/bundles/Knp/Bundle/TimeBundle/Resources/translations/time.fr.xliff

-    to:
-    MyProject/app/Resources/translations/time.en_US.xliff
-    MyProject/app/Resources/translations/time.fr_FR.xliff

-Don't forget to clear your cache afterwards.

 ## TESTS

 If you want to run tests, please check that you have installed dev dependencies.